MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 # Xbox Rich Presence (Deprecated, working on a remake)

-Database got deleted, so if you don't see any image on your status that's why, I'm currently making a remake so stay tuned
+Database got deleted, so if you don't see any image on your status or the app isn't working that's why, I'm currently making a remake so stay tuned

 *Note: Discord already haves an integrated presence for Xbox Live, but if you want to show more information about what you are playing on Xbox Live u can use this*
 ## This Rich Presence contains: